samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

     return surrounding_points[closest_index]
 ```

-Next, convert the players points to an array and use the function above to find the closest player to the ball when it was caught (The receiver who caught the ball)
+Next, convert the player's coordinate points to an array and use the function above to find the closest player to the ball when it was caught (The receiver who caught the ball).
 ```py
 player_points = dfcatch_players[['x','y']].values
 closest_player_coordinates = closest_node(ball_point, player_points)